PrestaShopCorp/docs.cloud.prestashop.com/docs/src/3-prestashop-account/README.md

 ## Frontend

 :::tip About VueJS
 Javascript and Vue knowledge are prerequisite (cf [https://vuejs.org/v2/guide/](https://vuejs.org/v2/guide/)).
-This section only introduces the essentials, for more information, see the [example of PrestaShop Cloud Services integrated module](https://github.com/PrestaShopCorp/partner-devtools.prestashop.com/tree/main/modules/rbm_example) or the [Using VueJS PrestaShop documentation](https://devdocs.prestashop.com/1.7/modules/concepts/templating/vuejs/).
+This section only introduces the essentials, for more information, see the [example of integrated module](https://github.com/PrestaShopCorp/partner-devtools.prestashop.com/tree/main/modules/rbm_example) or the [Using VueJS PrestaShop documentation](https://devdocs.prestashop.com/1.7/modules/concepts/templating/vuejs/).
 :::